Farmer's Brother: Career

 In 1792 he was one of a group of chiefs who visited Philadelphia, possibly to be present at the signing of the Agreement with the Five Nations.
 While in Philadelphia he was presented with a silver medallion by George Washington. from then on he wore it constantly around his neck, and was often heard to say that he would lose it only when he lost his life.
 In 1794 he participated in a Grand Council at Niagara where he is reported to have given a three-hour speech which unfortunately has not survived.
 The same year he was a signatory of the Treaty of Canandaigua.

 Farmer's Brother delivered what is considered his most famous speech on the 21st of November 1798 at Genesee River in the newly formed New York State.
 His speech was presented alongside one from his contemporary, another notable Seneca Chief Red Jacket, before an assembled congregation of Chiefs from the Six Nations as well as other onlookers interested in hearing the esteemed speaker orate.
 In his speech, Farmer's Brother spoke on behalf of two American agents, Jasper Parrish and Horatio Jones, who had been captured by, and worked with, the Six Nations closely before eventually being adopted by them.
 Farmer's Brother requested that the two interpreters be granted a (2 mile/3 kilometer) plot of land for their contributions to the Nations and their continued loyalty after the war.
 The speech was considered remarkable by onlookers for Farmer's Brother's eloquence and the use of the line "the Great spirit spoke to the whirlwind and it was still" which had a resounding impact on many present.
 At this time, however, without the states' approval it was not possible to transfer any land belonging to Nations to private owners.
 Because of this the address was transcribed and sent to the New York legislature where the proposition was eventually approved.

 During the War of 1812 he fought on the side of the United States despite his advanced age.
-He participated in the Battle of Fort George in 1813, and in the Battle of Lundy's Lane in 1814.
+He participated in an engagement near Fort George on August 17, 1813, and in the Battle of Lundy's Lane in 1814.
 Following that battle a story is related that an Indian allied with the British (variously Chippewa or Mohawk) came to the Seneca saying he was deserting.
 He was identified as a spy, and Farmer's Brother said to him "here are my rifle, my tomahawk, and my scalping knife: take your choice by which you will die."
 The spy chose the rifle and indicated he wanted to be shot through the heart (or head), so Farmer's Brother immediately pointed his rifle there and killed him.